Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

 Then, in figure \ref{fig:seepgamma2d}, the transfer fraction of spectral weight into the coherent lasing peak as a function of coupling $\kappa$ and pumping $\gamma$ is shown.
+One could see an EP-like bifurcation structure.
+Also, as one would expect, by increasing gain/loss, the system is pushing toward the coherent supermode, while larger coupling $\kappa$ would delay the onset, so the threshold line slopes upward.

 In figure \ref{fig:spectralasing}, the behavior of spectra at an EP is shown.
-This result, which comes from the holographic model, and finding the eigenvalues and eigenvectors of the full holographic block operator $H$, exactly matches the result of \cite{citekeyJahangiri}.
-This shows that holographic models based on AdS/QCD are capable of correctly simulating the properties of open quantum systems and photonic structures, which could be used to architect better quantum information setups with applications in quantum computers.
+To get this result, we use the holographic model, where we find the eigenvalues and eigenvectors of the full holographic block operator $H$.
+One could see that the general and qualitative behavior match the experimental results of \cite{citekeyJahangiri}.
+This shows that holographic models based on AdS/QCD-inspired are capable of correctly simulating the general properties of open quantum systems and photonic structures, which could be used to architect better quantum information setups with applications in quantum computers.

-So, the holographic model reproduces the qualitative FGT picture: there is a transfer of finite-frequency spectral weight into a narrow (coherent) peak as pumping increases past the threshold.
+So, the holographic model reproduces the qualitative FGT picture as there is a transfer of finite-frequency spectral weight into a narrow, coherent peak, as pumping increases past the threshold.

-The lasing threshold, where the transfer fraction rises, is not identical to the analytic EP2 at $\gamma=0$.
+The lasing threshold, where the transfer fraction rises is not identical to the analytic EP2 at $\gamma=0$.
 In the case of asymmetric couplings and the full radial structure, lasing onset occurs at some nonzero $\gamma$ where a particular mode gains dominance.
 The exceptional points then occur at special parameter values, like $\gamma=0$, which would give EP2 in the symmetric case.
-In the full holographic block operator, they manifest as near-degeneracies, with very small minsep and large eigenvector condition numbers.
+In the full holographic block operator, they manifest as near-degeneracies, with very small minsep and large eigenvector's condition numbers.